 1. It’s Home To The Palace Of Parliament, The Heaviest Building In The World

-Did you know Bucharest is the home to the heaviest building in the world, the Palace of Parliament?
+A little fun fact about Romania, did you know Bucharest is the home to the heaviest building in the world, the Palace of Parliament?

 Weighing in at around 4 billion kilograms, or 9 billion pounds, the Palace of Parliament started construction in 1984, under Nicolae Ceauşescu, the last communist dictator in Romania.

-Construction took longer than intended, as the Romanian Revolution in 1989 resulted in the Nicolae Ceauşescu’s death and the end of communism in Romania.
+Construction took longer than intended, as the Romanian Revolution in 1989 resulted in Nicolae Ceauşescu’s death and the end of communism in Romania.
 In 1997, the construction of the Palace of Parliament (or Palace of the People back then) finished, more than 13 years after construction began.

 The Palace of Parliament was intended to show Romania’s grandeur.
 In fact, it was the most expensive building in the world at the time.